Lululemon stock drops as yoga pants expose problems

 "We checked our orders this morning and indeed, we did follow their instructions to make the product," said Roger Lo, a spokesperson at Eclat.
 "Lulu has some new ideas every year, such as taking different approaches for fashion-related purposes."

-Shares of Eclat fell 1.6 percent in Taipei on Tuesday, lagging a 0.4 percent gain in the benchmark TAIEX index.
+Shares of Eclat fell 1.6 percent in Taipei on Tuesday, lagging a 0.4 percent gain in the benchmark TAIEX index .TWII.

 In its annual report in March 2012, Lululemon said it was at risk of overly relying on a limited number of suppliers.
 It said Luon was supplied by a single manufacturer in Taiwan.

-Note: (This story is corrected in second and third paragraphs to show recalled garments represent 17 percent of all women's bottoms)